 The compensation committee has engaged Radford to provide compensation advisory services.
 Radford reports directly to the compensation committee for purposes of advising it on executive officer compensation and meets with certain members of management in conducting its reviews of various aspects of executive officer compensation.
-In early 2011, Radford conducted analyses of our executive officers' base salaries, annual cash bonus awards and long term equity incentive awards against the compensation of executive officers in similar positions with companies considered to be our "peer companies."
+In early 2012, Radford conducted analyses of our executive officers' base salaries, annual cash bonus awards and long term equity incentive awards against the compensation of executive officers in similar positions with companies considered to be our "peer companies."
 Radford also reports on overall compensation risk, equity plan usage and makes recommendations to the compensation committee for executive new hire packages.
 Radford attended certain compensation committee meetings, including executive sessions, to present its analyses and to discuss its findings with the compensation committee.
-The compensation committee reviewed Radford's analyses in the context of making its decisions with respect to executive officer compensation for 2011.
-Radford performs no services for the company's management.
-We, as a company, participate in Radford's Global Technology Survey in order to obtain market information for executives and staff globally.
+The compensation committee reviewed Radford's analyses in the context of making its decisions with respect to executive officer compensation for 2012.
+We, as a company, participate in Radford's Global Technology Survey in order to obtain market compensation information for executives and staff globally.
 Radford also assists us in valuing equity awards to ensure that such awards are properly expensed.
-The total dollar amount of services that Radford provided to us was less than \$25,000 in 2011.
-The compensation committee has reviewed the level of services provided to us by Radford and does not believe it or the services give rise to a conflict or compromise Radford's independence in advising the compensation committee.
+The total dollar amount of services that Radford provided to us in 2012 that was paid in 2012 was approximately \$142,000.
+The compensation committee has reviewed the level of services provided to us by Radford and does not believe it or the services give rise to a conflict or compromises Radford's independence in advising the compensation committee.